thanhlong2803/experience-do-work-in-projects-in-the-angular/angular-you-should-know/what-is-components-and-component-interactions-in-the-angular/README.md

 # We can pass data from the component of department to the component get all employee by department interaction throught a service

+# What's the difference between an Angular Component and Module?
+Components control views (html).
+They also communicate with other components and services to bring functionality to your app.

+Modules consist of one or more components.
+They do not control any html.
+Your modules declare which components can be used by components belonging to other modules, which classes will be injected by the dependency injector and which component gets bootstrapped.
+Modules allow you to manage your components to bring modularity to your app.